abweiner18/portfolio/README.md

 ## Health News
 Read about TINA, a new interactive app that counsels cancer patients on how to avoid neutropenia, one of chemo’s most dangerous side effects.
 ## Scientific Concept Posters for Elementary School Students and their Families
-Science Night is an annual highly-attended event at a public elementary school.
+Science Night is a highly-attended annual event at a public elementary school in greater Boston with 650+ students from diverse backgrounds.
 It is an evening of fun, hands-on STEM activities for students and their families to explore science and engineering concepts.
 ## Humorous Opinion
 After seeing *Hamilton*, forget about Brexit, it’s time to Brit-In.